GroestlCoin/node-groestlcoin/README.md

 ## Examples

-Some code examples follow below, but for more complete examples, see [these snippets](https://github.com/brotchie/dogecoin-code-snippets), or this [wallet app](https://github.com/countable/dogelet) which was created to to test this module.
+Some code examples follow below, but for more complete examples, see [the dogecoin snippets](https://github.com/brotchie/dogecoin-code-snippets), or this [dogecoin wallet app](https://github.com/countable/dogelet)

 ```js
 var groestlcoin = require('node-groestlcoin')()